10/30/2023

 The Follow n' Believe compilation was a Food Not Bombs benefit CD released in 1996.
 It included 11 different yet equally amazing emo/screamo/hardcore bands like Elements Of Need, Reversal Of Man, Grade, Constatine Sankathi and Bev.Clone to name a few.

-This compilation also is a bit of a curiosity because it contains a FULL ALBUM of material by a very obscure band called The Miecia; situated right after the other 10 bands songs.
+This compilation also is a bit of a curiosity because it contains a FULL ALBUM of material by a one and done band called The Miecia; situated right after the other 10 bands songs.
 This album is titled "The Quadraphonic Sounds Of The Miecia" and contains 11 songs of wacky, Hose.Got.Cable esque technical punk-ramblings mixed with shrieked vocals and spoken word breaks reminiscent of bands like Native Nod and Moss Icon.

 I wish I could tell you more about The Miecia but the truth is the only remaining context for the band is the 1 page insert included with this CD.
 Anyways, everything on this CD is complete D.I.Y. punk gold and you should really give it a listen!